Solu-Delta-Cortef Sterile Solution (Canada)This page contains information on Solu-Delta-Cortef Sterile Solution for veterinary use.

 The following reaction is related to parenteral corticosteroid therapy: anaphylactoid reaction (such as bronchospasm, laryngeal edema, urticaria).
 In the event of a hypersensitivity reaction following administration of this drug, appropriate therapy should be instituted immediately.

 WarningsThis drug must not be used in horses that are to be slaughtered for use in food.
 Keep out of reach of children.

 Side EffectsThe therapeutic use of Solu-Delta-Cortef sterile solution is unlikely to cause undesired accentuation of metabolic effects.
 However, if continued corticosteroid therapy is anticipated, a high protein intake should be provided to keep the animal in positive nitrogen balance.
 A retardant effect on wound healing has not been encountered, but such a possibility should also be considered when Solu-Delta-Cortef sterile solution is used in conjunction with surgery.
 Euphoria, or an improvement of attitude, and increased appetite are usual manifestations.

 Undesirable effects of adrenocorticoid administration may be sodium and water retention, potassium loss, glycosuria, hyperglycemia, polyuria, and polydipsia.

-StorageStore at a temperature between 15 to 30°C. Protect from light.
+StorageStore between 15 and 30°C. Protect from light.

 PRESENTATION: Solu-Delta-Cortef sterile solution is available in 5x10 mL vials.